Probably the question we’re asked the most is… how much does a website cost?

 So let’s look at two cars you could buy with wildly different budgets…

 At the most basic level, both of these cars deliver their primary function – they’ll get you from A to B. But answering honestly, which one would you prefer to drive on a daily basis?
 We’d guess that most of you would rather own car B but perhaps others prefer the price of car A?
 So is it better to go as cheap as possible or invest in something of better quality?

 We tried to think of a nice acronym here but it became too much of a distraction so let’s stick with the way we can compare both cars and websites – the PFLRR rating.
 This might sound a little complex but it really isn’t.
 What PLFRR considers is some pretty simple elements…

-Hopefully the reason why we chose to use the analogy of buying a car is now becoming apparent as the PLFRR rating can be applied to both websites and cars so it will help you to truly appreciate what the difference is from a website that costs a hundred pounds (Website A for example purposes) to the ones costing several thousands of pounds (Website B for example purposes).
+Hopefully the reason why we chose to use the analogy of buying a car is now becoming apparent as the PLFRR rating can be applied to both websites and cars so it will help you to truly appreciate what the difference is from a website which costs a hundred pounds (‘website A’ for example purposes) and one costing several thousands of pounds (‘website B’ for example purposes).

 Understanding & Appreciating The Cost

 - A website and a car costing £100 (A) against,

 - A website and a car costing £2500 (B).

 Let’s looks at what you get for your money…

 CAR A – It’s going to be slow.
 0-60 in 14 seconds and a top speed of 95 miles per hour means you’ll get nowhere in a hurry.